somaproject/acqboard/docs/signalchain/signalchain.rst

 potentials (spikes) are normally sub-millivolt.
 When recording spikes the larger-amplitude LFP could potentially saturate our amplifier;
 thus we have an optional single-pole high-pass filter (f\ :sub:`-3dB`\
-=300 Hz ) that can be enabled to maximize spike acquisition dynamic range.
+=300 Hz ) that can optionally remove these low-frequency oscillations and maximize spike acquisition dynamic range.

 Each group of four input channels feeds into an optional fifth channel (A.C and B.C) which can independently filter the